stackbuilders/nixpkgs-terraform/README.md

 ```

 > [!NOTE]
-> Since version `5.3.0`, only the most recent versions for each release cycle
+> Only the most recent versions for each release cycle are pushed to the binary
-> are pushed to the binary cache; if you are having trouble hitting the cache,
+> cache; if you are having trouble hitting the cache, try upgrading to the most
-> try upgrading to the most recent patch version specified in the
+> recent patch version specified in the [versions.json](versions.json) file for
-> [versions.json](versions.json) file for the corresponding cycle.
+> the corresponding cycle.

 Currently, the binary cache supports the following systems: